Zerthox/arcdps-buddy/README.md

 ## Features
 - Track skill cast states, durations & hit counts
-- Track Quickness & Alacrity applications to other players & NPCs
+- Track buff applications to other players & NPCs
 - Track breakbar damage hits

 ## Casts
+Displays casted skills and their durations and hit counts.
+Duration is colored based on the animation as categorized by ArcDPS (full aftercast, cancelled aftercast, interrupt).
+Hit count is colored based on the expected and maximum amount of hits.

 You can supply custom skill definitions via `arcdps_buddy_skills.yml`.
+The plugin ships with the default definitions in [src/data](./src/data/).
 A single entry for a skill looks like this:

 ```yml